 Kristy Crabtree is not your typical chef, which makes sense because she’s not your typical hunter, either.
-She gives us her tips on cooking up the most nutritious, free-range organic meat known to man.
+She gives us tips on cooking up the most nutritious, free-range organic meat known to man.

-Kristy Crabtree will be the first to admit she is neither a professionally trained chef, nor does she play one on Netflix.
-And yet, her life tends to revolve around food: growing it, hunting it, cooking it and sharing it.
+Kristy Crabtree will be the first to admit she is neither a professionally trained chef nor does she play one on Netflix.
+And yet, her life tends to revolve around food: growing it, hunting it, cooking it, and sharing it.
 “I wake up in the morning thinking about what I’m going to make for dinner,” she says.
 At times, this can be a daunting exercise.

 Dinners typically consist of some chunk of wild beast paired with vegetables grown in her greenhouse.
 “We like seasonal eating,” she says.
 “We’ve got that field-to-plate and farm-to-plate mentality.”

 With his dad alongside, Andy would take Crabtree scouting for animals, but she soon grew tired of staying in the truck while the boys took off after an elk or mule deer.
-At 32, she took hunter’s safety and started hunting herself.
+At 32, she took hunter safety and started hunting herself.
 Now, she cannot be contained.

 “I’m more into hunting now than Andy is,” she says.
 “I do all the research and get the tags.
 I like the physical nature of hunting, being alone, and the adrenaline.
 I still always do my hair, except when we go hunting.
 You can’t care about your hair when you get up at three or four in the morning.”
-As an added bonus, she loves to cook.
+As a bonus, she loves to cook.
 Combined, you get the kind of life partner you only read about in magazines.

 Crabtree isn’t the kind of hunter to keep the spoils of her overflowing freezers all to herself.
-Quite the contrary, cooking wild game for neighbors, friends and family is what she lives for.
+Quite the contrary, cooking wild game for neighbors, friends, and family is what she lives for.
 When she invites her non-hunting neighbors over for a meal, the secret, she says, is not to make a big deal about what’s being eaten, and most guests love to hear about the hunt.

 “The kids and neighbors like the hunting stories that come with the meals,” she says.
 “Each package of meat tells a story.
 Plus, that meal provides a way to connect back to the hunt and pay respect once again to the animal.
 I even converted a gal who was a vegetarian.
 She loved my elk tenderloin, and she wanted more.”